wilmer88/Piedra-Papel-y-Tijera/README.md

 # Piedra-Papel-y-Tijera
-prompt user rock paper scicors make code that randoms selects a choice code that checks for winner
+prompt user rock paper scissors made code that randomly selects a choice code that checks for winner and result